09/07/2024 - Permalink

 Shropshire Council set to consult on changes to Shrewsbury CCTV provision

-Related topics: Community / Public protection
+Related topics: Community / Finance and budget / Public protection

 To help Shropshire Council make £62.5m savings from its budget this year to survive financially, it is proposing to do a consultation on how it runs and funds CCTV monitoring in Shrewsbury town centre.